-This is a virtuoso aria from the opera “Griselda” (1735) by Antonio Vivaldi (1678-1741).
-It is transcribed from the magnificent version sung by Cecilia Bartoli (viewable here on YouTube).
+Here is the sheet music for a cello transcription of the virtuoso aria “Agitata da Due Venti” (“Buffeted By Two Winds”) from the opera “Griselda” (1735) by Antonio Vivaldi (1678-1741).
+This edition is a transcription of the magnificent version sung by Cecilia Bartoli (viewable here on YouTube).
 The words describe an imminent shipwreck provoked by a storm with two violent winds blowing in opposite directions: one is the wind of love, and the other, the wind of duty.

 A play-along audio of the higher-register piano accompaniment can be found here below.
 If we actually download it then we can play it at different tempi and even in the lower key, with the wonderfully useful and simple Amazing Slowdowner program:Audio Download